 The era of “bigger is better” is over.
 The most forward-thinking architects are demonstrating that small-footprint homes can deliver outsized impact through design intelligence, environmental care, and cultural sensitivity.

-Whether it’s a prefabricated cabin in Brazil, an urban micro-house in Japan, or an off-grid retreat in Australia, these projects redefine domestic life for a more balanced, sustainable future.
+Whether it’s a prefabricated cabin in Brazil, a micro-house in Japan, or an off-grid home in Australia, these examples of prefabricated dwelling rethink the home and its role in a more balanced and sustainable world.

 No responses yet